nkkko/history/README.md

    python search.py --embed path/to/your/history.csv
    ```

-   By default, this uses a local embedding model (all-MiniLM-L6-v2).
+   By default, this uses a local embedding model (multi-qa-distilbert-cos-v1 with Max Sequence Length: 512 and 768 dimensions).
 To use Azure embeddings, add the `--azure` flag:

    ```sh
    python search.py --embed path/to/your/history.csv --azure